FeatureBaseDB/python-pilosa/README.md

 Make sure the Pilosa server runs on a TLS address.
 [How To Set Up a Secure Cluster](https://www.pilosa.com/docs/latest/tutorials/#how-to-set-up-a-secure-cluster) tutorial explains how to do that.

-In order to enable TLS support on the client side, scheme of the address should be `https` which should be explicitly specified, e.g.: `https://01.pilosa.local:10501`
+In order to enable TLS support on the client side, the scheme of the address should be explicity specified as `https`, e.g.: `https://01.pilosa.local:10501`

 If you are using a self signed certificate, just pass `tls_skip_verify=True` to the `pilosa.Client` constructor:
 ```python